cyew3/oneVPL-intel-gpu/documentation/mediasdkfei-man.md

 `Bs` | Encoded bitstream.
 `OutSurface` | Reconstructed surface.
 It should be provided by the application and **PAK** will use it to store reconstructed frame if necessary.
 `NumExtParam` | Number of extension buffers attached to this structure.
 `ExtParam` | List of extension buffers attached to this structure.
-See “ENC followed by PAK” chapters for the list of supported extension buffers.
+See “PAK” chapters for the list of supported extension buffers.

 **Change History**